Can EB2 be Upgraded to EB1: A Comprehensive Guide

 Process of Upgrading from EB2 to EB1

 Upgrading from an EB2 visa to an EB1 visa can be a strategic move for individuals seeking to enhance their immigration status in the United States.
 This process, however, requires careful planning and a clear understanding of the necessary steps involved.
+It is crucial to gather evidence that supports your EB1 petition, as comprehensive documentation will strengthen your case and help meet the eligibility criteria.
 In this section, we will outline the specific process for upgrading from EB2 to EB1, including the preparation of documentation, filing procedures, and what to expect after submitting the application.

 Preparing the Necessary Documentation